-The forklift is the industrial truck for lifting and transporting a load over a short distance.
+The forklift is an industrial truck for lifting and transporting a load over a short distance.
 It serves the need of the various warehouses and large facilities.
 In the 20th century, most companies started manufacturing.
 Nowadays, most warehouses use them.
 Due to that, extra time for loading and lifting material reduces and increases the work speed.
 Parts of the forklift are made of high-strength material as it deals with the heavy load.
 It operates by the engine or battery and uses the counterweight to balance the lifting load.
-Each forklift part has its own importance and we will see them in this article.
+Each forklift part has its importance and we will see forklift anatomy in this article.

 Part of a Forklift Diagram

 - Operator Cab

 - Operator Seat

 The mast is a vertical support structure that guides and provides the path to raise and lower the load through the forklift.

 It has a pulley, hoses, and lift chains that extend and retract whenever the forklift raises and lowers the load.
 With time it is necessary to replace the pulleys, hoses, and chains as they wear and occur issues.
 But the mast is made of high-strength material and need not require to replace.